NOMADIC BACKPACKER

 The FAST JUICE lady:

-Fresh juice San salvador
+Fresh juice vendor in San salvador

 And simple street scenes to give you a glimpse of what San Salvador looks like:

-Cine Metro San salvador
+Cine Metro building in San salvador

 The El Café, where I indulged:

-El Cafe san salvador
+El Cafe cafeteria in san salvador

-Block after block have been turned over to market stalls.
+Block after block has been turned over to market stalls.
 This is where the average Salvadoran shops, it's much cheaper than the bigger supermarkets out west, with the Iglesia el Calvario at the end:

 Street scene, san salvador

-Relaxing with a beer on the roof top of the Cumbres del Volcán hostel after a hard days backpacking San Salvador and then blogging on a tablet:
+Relaxing with a beer on the rooftop of the Cumbres del Volcán hostel after a hard day's backpacking San Salvador and then blogging on a tablet:

-Nomadic Backpacker relaxing in San Salvador
+Nomadic Backpacker relaxing with a Brahva beer in San Salvador

-Nomadic Backpacker T-Shirts from Kora Producción
+Previous Post: Nomadic Backpacker T-Shirts from Kora Producción

 Related Posts: